Cubes 1.0 release notes¶

 Both invert and split features are still provisional, their interface might change.

-• added slicer model convert to convert between json and directory bundle
+slicer model convertto convert between json and directory bundle

 Model and modeling related changes are: